 - For those with episodic swelling, it is recommended that you wear a compression sleeve or stocking when taking any airplane flights or increasing altitude above 8000 feet.
 Speak with your therapist regarding specific recommendations.

 - For those with chronic lymphedema, it is recommended that you apply compression bandaging for all air travel.
 Bandages should be applied before air travel and should remain on for 1-2 hours after reaching your destination.
 If this is not possible, it is acceptable to wear a compression sleeve or stocking fit by a certified fitter.
 A trained therapist or certified fitter at a surgical supply or durable medical equipment provider can fit you with an appropriate garment.
 It is important that the compression not be too high; contact a trained professional to fit you with an appropriate compression sleeve or stocking.

 - Use a compression garment that is in good condition- if you wear a garment you MUST use a gauntlet or glove as well.
 Wearing just a sleeve may cause hand swelling.

-- Carry an old (back-up) garment.
+- Carry a back-up garment.

-Modified from Position Statement of the National Lymphedema Network on Air Travel, 2008.
+Modified from Position Statement of the National Lymphedema Network on Air Travel, 2012.

 Next Article: FAQs About Lymphedema Garments and Bandaging »